2. Inside TxDOT

 |Monitoring and Screening Programs||Dry Weather Screening

-Perform representative monitoring event or participate in Regional Surfacewater Monitoring Program.
+Perform monitoring event and participate in Regional Surfacewater Monitoring Program.

 TxDOT invites the public to ask questions about the Storm Water Management Program.
 Contact us with questions or to request additional information.
 Information is also available on how you and your family can help prevent storm water pollution.